rugabunda/Group-Policy-CSE-Debugger/README.md

 - **BackupPath**: (Optional) Path to an existing LGPO backup.
 If not specified, a new backup will be created.
 - **Mode**: (Optional) Debugging mode - "Auto" or "Manual".
 Default is Auto.
   - **Auto**: Script runs all tests automatically and stops when it finds a problematic CSE
-  - **Manual**: Script prompts after each test, allowing user the time to test if a group policy error has been resolved
+  - **Manual**: Script prompts after each test, allowing user the time to test if a group policy error has been resolved after disabling problematic CSE

 ### Examples
 ```